BNasmith/PTForsyth/PTFWorkofChrist.md

-of man to God, then it looks as though the work of Christ became only the grand helio- graph from divine heights, the chief word in what I might call a language of signs ; as though it were only the leading expression of God's will towards men, instead of something actually done, and not merely said or shown, by God,
+of man to God, then it looks as though the work of Christ became only the grand helio- graph from divine heights, the chief word in what I might call a language of signs; as though it were only the leading expression of God's will towards men, instead of something actually done, and not merely said or shown, by God,